All Episodes

 That's our proposal.

-If it's good, then it's good now, and it won't shut down the government.
+If it's good then, it's good now, and it won't shut down the government.

 Let's debate in private.

-That is devoid, frankly, of fact, and we we can't.
+That is devoid, frankly, of fact.

 We need border security.